Ali-Azmoud/flutter_xlider/README.md

 ### Always Show Tooltips

-tooltips always displayed if this property is set to `true`.
+Tooltips always displayed if this property is set to `true`.

 ```dart
 FlutterSlider(